jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Having our say makes all the difference in the world.
 It's the difference between being lost at sea with nothing but a radio to listen to the search party, and holding a two-way radio so you can tell the rescuers where you are and save your own life.
 Having your say is what life demands of every living being on this Earth.

 But, the eight different bosses of the Industrial Age will never empower you with a Internet Age "two-way radio".
 Blockbuster didn't want internet streaming.
-Newspapers didn't adopt online classifieds.
+Newspapers didn't adopt online classified ads.
 Universities didn't institute web-based education.

 Did Kings or Queens ever ease humanity into democracy and constitutions?
 Of course not.
 So, why would Industrial Age institutions and businesses upgrade your way of life if it means they'd downgrade themselves.